wallarm/product-documentation/include/waf/installation/cloud-platforms/article-for-inline-oob-ami.md

 # Deploying Wallarm from Amazon Machine Image

 This article provides instructions for deploying Wallarm on AWS using the [official Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B073VRFXSD).
-The solution can be deployed either in-line or [Out-of-Band][oob-docs].
+The solution can be deployed either [in-line][inline-docs] or [Out-of-Band][oob-docs].

 <!-- ???
 say that all regions are supported -->